barichd/brailleorch/borframework.md

 Since this is an extensive project for a highly sophisticated software, we have to divide the development session into several phases.
 Below is an overview of every phase.
 For detailed points on every phase, please read [Chapter 4](#phases).

 The first phase is to build up a general GUI, containing basic menus and functions.
 Use original BMML source and extend it.
 Map most Musicxml elements except visual layout to BMML, create coresponding braille symbol elements, and define rules for transcription.
-Basic functions in Page setup, Score/Part/Text/Lyrics/Chords/Metronome management and Transcription options dialogs should be done.
+Basic functions in Page setup, Score/Part/Text/Lyrics/Chords/Metronome management and Transcription dialogs should be done.
 Bar-over-bar and line-over-line formats are firstly considered, also my special BrailleOrch format is OK.
 The result braille music score can represent at least 95% information of print version.
 The  score can be manually edited, but not reformatted and retagged automatically, since this requires deeper research of BMML and further development of the software.
 The user-edited strings are gray-colored, and simply marked as "other" in BMML, and can be tagged in future versions of the software.

 The second phase is to enhance transcription quality.
 Items in Musicxml 3.1 or later should be added, and the formatting function must be more flexible.
 Add [Define New Features](#7-5) function.
 Add section-by-section format.
 Enhance translation table to add support to Chinese Mandarin braille (Cantonese and Taiwanese Chinese braille have already been done in Liblouis).